Torque tube: Construction

-The "torque" that is referred to in the name is not that of the driveshaft, along the axis of the car, but that applied by the wheels.
-The engineering problem that the torque tube solves is how to get the traction forces generated by the wheels to the car frame.
+The "torque" referred to in the name is not that of the driveshaft along the axis of the car but that applied by the wheels.
+The engineering problem that the torque tube solves is getting the traction forces generated by the wheels to the car frame.
 The torque moving the wheels and axles in a forward direction is met with an "equal and opposite" reaction of the axle housing and differential, making the differential want to spin in a reverse direction, in the same way that a cyclist "pops a wheelie", lifting the bicycle in the air in the opposite direction from the turn of the wheel.
-The essential problem is how to keep the differential from rotating during acceleration and braking.
-The torque tube solves that problem by coupling the differential housing to the transmission housing and therefore propels the car forward by pushing up on the engine/transmission and then through the engine mounts to the car frame, with the reverse happening during braking.
+The essential problem is keeping the differential from rotating during acceleration and braking.
+The torque tube solves that problem by coupling the differential housing to the transmission housing and, therefore, propels the car forward by pushing up on the engine/transmission and then through the engine mounts to the car frame, with the reverse happening during braking.
 In contrast, the Hotchkiss drive transmits the traction forces to the car frame by using suspension components such as leaf springs or trailing arms.

 A type of ball and socket joint called a "torque ball" is used at one end of the torque tube to allow relative motion between the axle and transmission due to suspension travel.
 Later American Motors Rambler models (1962 through 1966) used a flange and cushion mount in place of the ball and socket.
-Since the torque tube does not constrain the car's body to the axle in the lateral (side-to-side) direction a panhard rod is often used for this purpose.
+Since the torque tube does not constrain the car's body to the axle in the lateral (side-to-side) direction, a panhard rod is often used for this purpose.
 The combination of the panhard rod and the torque tube allows the easy implementation of soft coil springs in the rear to give good ride quality, as in Buicks after 1937.
 Before 1937, Buicks used leaf springs, so the panhard rod was not used, though the torque tube allowed a cantilever spring suspension, which gives a softer ride than a center-mount axle on the leaf spring, as required by the Hotchkiss setup.